 Image source: Snap-Z Roof Ridge Vent

 Before you begin any work, it is imperative that you have a design plan for the space.
 Understand the full scope of the project, and select the materials that you intend to use.
 Request quotes from contractors as well.
 By taking this step, you may be able to prioritize projects so that you can complete the most critical tasks with the funds that you have available.
 This step may also enable you to scale back on luxurious materials or other expensive aspects of the property.
+Make sure to account for some unexpected costs, like hidden damage beneath walls, and the expected storage unit to prevent damaging your belongings during the construction.

 Do Some of the Work Yourself